DIFFICULTY

 - City tour transport, tour guide, and entry permit in Kathmandu as per itinerary

-- Best available tea house accommodation & food.
-Three meals (Breakfast, Lunch & Dinner) a day during the trekking period (open menu to choose any one item per meal from the menu).
+- Three meals (Breakfast, Lunch & Dinner) a day during the guided Everest Base Camp trekking (open menu to choose one item per meal from the menu).
 Order more at your own cost.

 - All necessary permits required for trekking

-- B&C Merchandise – Buff, Duffle bag, Tshirt/Fleece, Certificate, Medal, and more
+- B&C Merchandise – Buff, Duffle bag, T-shirt/Fleece, Certificate, Medal, and more

-- Insurance for B&C staff.
+- Insurance for B&C staff

-- Porter/Yak for load carrying during the trek.
+- Porter/Yak for load carrying during the trek

-- Participants will get an exclusive discount on all Fast&Up products.
+- Participants will get an exclusive discount on all Fast&Up products

 EXCLUSIONS

-- Lunch and dinner in Kathmandu (except farewell dinner)
+- Lunch and dinner in Kathmandu (except farewell dinner).

-- Boiled water, Beverages & alcoholic drinks
+- Boiled water, beverages, and alcoholic drinks.

-- Emergency medical evacuation
+- Emergency medical evacuation.

-- Tips for staffs
+- Tips for staff.

 THINGS TO PACK